Toluwalemi/Toluwalemi/README.md

 ### Hey stranger 👋, my name is Toluwalemi, a Software Engineer currently solving problems with Python, Django, and Flask.

 - 👯 I’m looking to collaborate with other developers.
-- 😊 Willing to contribute in opensource development projects.
+- 😊 Willing to contribute to open-source projects.
+- 👌 I'm also open to (remote) job offers.

 ## 📬 Get in touch